Camberwick Green, Trumpton and Chigley

 And a quick glimpse of a flowing tap is as good as a long panning shot of a raging river.

-So whilst it wasn't exactly their "get out of jail card",it certainly made things easier.
+Not exactly their "get out of jail card", but it certainly made things a whole lot easier.

 And,as with any production on a budget,it was just a case of being pragmatic and working out how many corners you could cut before the cracks started to appear.